siduction/sidu-manual/data/en/0522-lamp-sql_en.md

 + In **/var/lib/mysql/** the databases and log files.
 + In **/run/mysqld/** system files necessary at runtime.

 Inside the directories mentioned before the files should not be edited manually.
 The only exception is the configuration of MariaDB under */etc/mysql/*, if you know exactly how to proceed.
-Otherwise use the [MariaDB-CLI](#mariadb-cli) or a frontend like [phpMyAdmin](#phpmyadmin).
+Otherwise use the [MariaDB-CLI](0522-lamp-sql_en.md#mariadb-cli) or a frontend like [phpMyAdmin](0522-lamp-sql_en.md#phpmyadmin).

 ### Initial configuration

-After installation, as described in [LAMP test server for developers](./lamp-start_en.md#lamp-webserver), MariaDB is *'open like a barn door to anyone'*, because by default, the two users *root* and *anonymous*, are created without password and a test database is created.
+After installation, as described in [LAMP test server for developers](0520-lamp-start_en.md#lamp-webserver), MariaDB is *'open like a barn door to anyone'*, because by default, the two users *root* and *anonymous*, are created without password and a test database is created.

 Therefore we call the program **mysql_secure_installation** in the root terminal.
 Here we make quite a few settings to secure the database.
-The necessary entries are marked like this: ""- - [ ]".
+The necessary entries are marked like this: "\<- - [ ]".

 ~~~
 # mysql_secure_installation